About | Sitemap | Copyright | Subscription | Links | Search

 Jean-Paul Guerlain beautifully refashions Shalimar’s theme in Habit Rouge, accenting the same exhilarating contrast between the citrusy top and the warm oriental base notes, while marking it with a tinge of incense smoke.

-An elegant fig accord on a beautiful base of woods and musks, this must be one of my favourite Marc Jacobs fragrances.
+An elegant fig accord on a beautiful base of woods and musks, this must be one of my favorite Marc Jacobs fragrances.
 Out of the numerous fig renditions that have entered the market after the trendsetting L’Artisan Premier Figuier, Ralf Schwieger’s (Lipstick Rose by Frédéric Malle, Eau de Merveilles by Hermès) composition ranks at the top of my list due to its modern, edgy quality.

 I first sought out Pour Monsieur when I heard Michael Edwards, the fragrance expert and author, refer to it as the closest match to Coty Chypre (1917), a fragrance that influenced the entire chypre family marked by the characteristic interplay between the fresh hesperidic top, jasmine and rose embellished heart and patchouli, oakmoss and labdanum enriched base.
-Indeed, Pour Monsieur is a more elegant version of the roughhewn Chypre and a great example of Henri Robert’s talent (Chanel Cristalle, No. 19).
+Indeed, Pour Monsieur is a more elegant version of the roughewn Chypre and a great example of Henri Robert’s talent (Chanel Cristalle, No. 19).

-I listed Caron masculines among my favourite discoveries of the last year, and Third Man/Le 3ème Homme de Caron has entered my repertoire on a permanent basis.
+I listed Caron masculines among my favorite discoveries of the last year, and Third Man/Le 3ème Homme de Caron has entered my repertoire on a permanent basis.
 I find this smoky floral fougère to be irresistible.
 Another fragrance that offers a similar take on the theme is Nicolaï Pour Homme.

 What else can be said to recommend this gold standard of vetiver fragrances?
 It is stunning on a man, remarkably sexy on a woman, and it is just simply excellent.
 Even a slight reformulation that made Vetiver fresher and airier did not ruin this gem.
 Vetiver pour Elle is likewise worthy of seeking out for a crystalline floral harmony against a transparent vision of the roots.

-Well, the rules are meant to be broken, and I could not resist adding an eleventh favourite.
+Well, the rules are meant to be broken, and I could not resist adding an eleventh favorite.
 Yohji Homme's rum and coffee notes set against the luscious woody backdrop endow the entire composition with an abstractly gourmand quality that its creator Jean-Michel Duriez executes remarkably well.

 Even so, this list is hardly exhaustive, and I would like to point out a few more interesting compositions, focusing specifically on the newer releases: Arpège Pour Homme by Lanvin, Be Delicious for Men by Donna Karan, Dior Homme by Christian Dior, Divine L’Homme de Coeur, L’Instant de Guerlain Pour Homme, Terre d’Hermès.